 An employer will invite you for an interview if they believe that you have the skills to succeed at their company.
 In the interview, they will seek to evaluate your genuine interest in the company and the role, your preparedness for the position, and your potential to add value to their team.

 Your answers to the questions they ask will help them assess your skills, experience, and motivation.

-Below, you will ﬁnd suggestions on how to prepare for the interview and demonstrate that you are the best candidate for the position.
+Below, you will ﬁnd suggestions on how to prepare for the interview, show yourself in the best light during the interview, and follow up after the interview.

 Research the company and industry

 Employers gauge your interest and motivation by how much you know about their organization.
 Do your research on the position, company, and industry.

 - Reread the job description and think how you can communicate why you would be a good ﬁt for the position.

 - Review the organization’s website and social media activity.